junyuan-chen/ReadStatTables.jl/docs/src/index.md

 As the Julia counterpart for similar purposes, ReadStatTables.jl leverages the state-of-the-art Julia ecosystem for usability and performance.
-Its read performance dominates all related packages based on the benchmark results [here](https://github.com/junyuan-chen/ReadStatTablesBenchmarks).
+Its read performance, especially when taking advantage of multiple threads, surpasses all related packages by a sizable margin based on the benchmark results [here](https://github.com/junyuan-chen/ReadStatTablesBenchmarks).